ARCHER2-HPC/archer2-docs/docs/user-guide/python.md

     python -m venv --system-site-packages /work/t01/t01/auser/myvenv

-In our example the environment is created within a `myvenv` folder located on `\work`, which means the environment will be accessible from the compute nodes.
-The `--system-site-packages` options ensures that this environment is based on that provided by the currently loaded `cray-python` module.
-More details concerning the `venv` Python module can be found at [https://docs.python.org/3/library/venv.html](https://docs.python.org/3/library/venv.html).
+In our example the environment is created within a `myvenv` folder located on `/work`, which means the environment will be accessible from the compute nodes.
+The `--system-site-packages` option ensures that this environment is based on the currently loaded `cray-python` module.
+See [https://docs.python.org/3/library/venv.html](https://docs.python.org/3/library/venv.html) for more details.

 You're now ready to *activate* your environment.